 Furthermore, selling time over money considers the emotional aspect of purchasing decisions.
 Consumers are not always rational beings and often choose to buy based on their feelings about a product or service rather than just its price tag.

 3. Effect of “Useless” Price Points

-In addition to the above, you will find that the differences between your pricing points are going to greatly affect your customer’s perceived value of your product (and how they convince themselves of what to buy).
+In addition to the above, you will find that the differences between your pricing points can significantly affect your customer’s perceived value of your product (and how they convince themselves of what to buy).

-The video below, Dan Ariely describes the pricing situation encountered over on The Economist.
+In the video below, Dan Ariely describes the pricing situation encountered on The Economist.

-Dan realized that there were 3 very peculiar price points:
+Dan realized there were three very peculiar price points: